NgTuanHung051103/docs/hungnt/UC_LP02_Create_Learning_Path.md

 ### Alternative Sequence/Flow

 **Alternative 1 - Cancel Operation:**
-- At any step: Admin clicks "Cancel" button
+- At any step: Teacher clicks "Cancel" button
 - System discards all input data
 - System returns to Learning Paths Management screen
 - No database changes are made